genestack/user-tutorials/user-guide/source/guide/getting-help.rst

 application page you can set input files and additional files like reference genomes that are required for analysis.

-**What’s the difference between Data Flow Runner and Data Flow Editor?**
+**What is the difference between Data Flow Runner and Data Flow Editor?**

 Data Flow Editor is used to create data flow templates, e.g. selecting source files.